hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-error-handling.md

 Since the suspend feature will be optional and will need explicit setting, it's probably ok to do it for any failure (not just some whitelisted ones).
-There is nothing to loose anyways.
+There is nothing to lose anyways.
 If the failure can't be remedied, then the user can just cancel the job.
 They will be no worse off than if it had failed automatically.

 ## Processing guarantees

-Should we enable this feature only for jobs with processing guarantees?
+We should enable this feature only for jobs with processing guarantees.
-The answer is probably yes.
-Jobs without a processing guarantee don't save snapshots, so there's not much state to loose.
-But is this true?
-Do jobs have state outside snapshots?

-Plus there is not much to gain by not allowing this feature for "stateless" jobs...
-Maybe we should not discriminate on these grounds.

-## Batch jobs

-Batch jobs can always just be restarted, as the mantra goes.
-But still, they can take a long time to restart, so we probably should allow them to work in this way too.

-As with other aspects mentioned above we don't gain anything by disabling this functionality for batch jobs.
+Only such jobs have mutable state.
+For jobs without processing guarantees, the pipeline definition and the job config are the only parts we can identify as state, and those are immutable.

+Batch jobs also fall into the category of immutable state jobs so the feature won't be enabled for them either.

-## Job upgrade
+## Enterprise synergy

-Even if we enable this feature some fixable problems won't be actually possible to handle in open-source Jet, because they might require pipeline code change and that will need snapshot export and job upgrades which are enterprise features.

-Not sure what we can do about this, besides being aware of it.
+Once implemented, this feature will integrate well with existing enterprise functionality.
+When Jet suspends a job, due to a failure, enterprise users will be able to _export the snapshot_, fix the problem (alter the DAG or the input data) and resubmit the job (via the _job upgrade_ feature).

 ## Failure snapshot